9 signs that a short-term rental listing is a scam

 Where to find a legal short-term rental

-Philip Lang, co-founder of real estate brokerage The Agency, says furnished rental companies like Blueground and Furnished Quarters are geared toward the corporate travel market and provide flexible leases.
-Two other national rental companies with significant inventory that may units out on a short-term basis are Equity Residential and Related Luxury Rentals.
+Philip Lang, co-founder of real estate brokerage The Agency, says furnished rental companies like Blueground and Furnished Quarters are geared toward the corporate market and provide flexible leases.
+Two other national rental companies with significant inventory that may lease units out on a short-term basis are Equity Residential and Related Luxury Rentals.

-Consider extended-stay options like AKA and Sonder, or perhaps a spare room in an occupied apartment through a vacation-rental site like Airbnb and VRBO.
+Consider extended-stay options like AKA and Sonder, or perhaps a spare room in an occupied apartment through a vacation rental site like Airbnb and VRBO.

+Finally, for a turn-key approach to renting, you could consider a co-living situation.
+Some co-living buildings allow minimum stays as short as 30 days.
 These and other options are all covered in "An Insider's Guide to Finding a Short-Term Furnished Rental in NYC."

 Why are short-term rentals tricky for landlords?